larry-k88/PY101/study_guides/study_guide.md

 + these are forks in code and usually use `if` with some comparison or logical operator
 + other forks can be taken with `elif` and `else` keywords
 + Python will run the code block if the condition evaluates is truthy (not necessarily `True`), but skips it otherwise
-+ `else` block will be executed if no other blocks are
++ `else` block will be executed if no other blocks truthy
 + `if` blocks can be nested but this should be avoided, use `elif` in their place. `elif` must be after the `if` block and before the `else` block
 + the blocks can contain multiple statements and that statement can be to do nothing: `pass` (if you do this, best to add a comment as to why)